wp-plugins/cleverwise-redirect-it/readme.txt

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-Link aliases now supported
+Fixed: New installs of version 1.4 failed to work correctly